IBM-Bluemix-Docs/ComposeForRethinkDB/dashboard-overview.md

 ### Admin

-The link on the **Admin** tab will open the _RabbitMQ Administration Console_.
+The link on the **Admin** tab will open the _RethinkDB Administration Console_.
 The login information is in the **HTTPS** connection string following the 'rethinkdb://' and before the '@'.

 ### SSL Certificate

 Your Compose {{site.data.keyword.cloud_notm}} service provides you with an SSL certificate that you can use to connect to your database.

+## Instance Administration API

+You can manage your {{site.data.keyword.composeForRethinkDB}} service through the {{site.data.keyword.cloud_notm}} Compose API.

+### Foundation Endpoint

+The foundation endpoint is composed of the region the service resides in and the service instance id.
+It will be at the start of every endpoint.

+### Deployment ID

+The deployment ID is necessary for most calls, and identifies the specific deployment instance.

+### Reference

+For more documentation and reference for using the {{site.data.keyword.cloud_notm}} Compose API, across all {{site.data.keyword.cloud_notm}} Compose services, read [The {{site.data.keyword.cloud_notm}} Compose API](https://www.compose.com/articles/the-ibm-cloud-compose-api/).